 Flora and Richie Roberts Reserve, Curl Curl

-You’ll Find: Where Curl Curl Lagoon meets the sea, this beachside reserve is what doggie dreams are made of – an off-leash area where dogs can dart around the sand dunes and splash in the shallow waters of the lagoon.
+Where Curl Curl Lagoon meets the sea, this dog-friendly beachside reserve is what doggie dreams are made of – an off-leash area where dogs can dart around the sand dunes and splash in the shallow waters of the lagoon.
 Although this spot is very popular, there's always plenty of room in and out of the water.
-This reserve has all the essentials, drinking area, doggie bags and bins.
+This reserve has all the essentials - drinking area, doggie bags and bins.

 Sirius Cove, Mosman

-You’ll Find: A large reserve adjoins the shallow waters of this harbour beach, which is fenced in by a sandstone wall.
-A popular spot, especially during the summer months, dog owners love to wade in the shallow waters of the beach with their four-legged friends.
-You can walk through the reserve to Taronga Zoo.
-Parking can be hard to come by on weekends.
+A large reserve adjoins the shallow waters of this harbour beach, which is fenced in by a sandstone wall.
+A popular spot, especially during the summer months, dog owners love to wade in the shallow waters of this dog-friendly beach with their four-legged friends.
+You can walk through the reserve to Taronga Zoo but be warned, parking can be hard to come by on weekends.

 Glebe Foreshore Parks, Glebe

-You’ll Find: Hugging the foreshore of Blackwattle Bay are 17 hectares of parkland.
-You’ll find sporting fields, wetlands, adventure playgrounds for children and there is water access.
-Dogs have their own dedicated areas; Federal Park has full-time off the leash grassy areas and when games are not in play, dogs are allowed on the sports fields as well.
+Hugging the foreshore of Blackwattle Bay are 17 hectares of parkland.
+You’ll find sporting fields, wetlands, adventure playgrounds for children, and water access.
+Dogs have their own dedicated areas, too.
+Federal Park has full-time off-leash grassy areas and when games are not in play, dogs are allowed on the sports fields as well.
 West of the Canal in Bicentennial Park dogs are allowed off-leash at all times, with direct access to Blackwattle Bay.

-The Details: Full time off-leash access in select areas of the parks.
-Chapman Road, Glebe
+Full-time off-leash access in select areas of the parks

 Rowland Reserve, Bayview